U.S., IEA urge Asian countries to diversify energy supply chains

 SYDNEY, July 12 (Reuters) - The United States and the International Energy Agency on Tuesday urged Asian countries to diversify their supply chains for energy and critical minerals so they are not dependent on countries such as China and Russia.

-International Energy Agency (IEA) Executive Director Fatih Birol and U.S. Energy Secretary Jennifer Granholm said the current energy crisis, stemming from sanctions on Russia, should be the impetus for Indo-Pacific countries to focus more on the transition away from fossil fuels.
+International Energy Agency (IEA) Executive Director Fatih Birol and U.S. Energy Secretary Jennifer Granholm said the current energy crisis, stemming from sanctions on Russia, should spur Indo-Pacific countries to focus more on the transition away from fossil fuels.

 However, that would require the region to move away from relying on China for solar power technology and countries like the Democratic Republic of Congo and Russia for critical minerals needed for electric vehicles and batteries.